create3000/x_ite/docs/_posts/components/DIS/TransmitterPdu.md

 ### SFInt32 [in, out] **entityID** 0 <small>[0,65535]</small>
 {: #fields-entityID }

-EntityID unique ID for entity within that application.
+Simulation/exercise *entityID* is a unique ID for a single entity within that application.

 ### SFInt32 [in, out] **frequency**
 {: #fields-frequency }